 Amanda is a proud Denver Public Schools (DPS) graduate from Smiley Middle School and Manual High.
-Before becoming a Community Liaison at DCIS Fairmont, Amanda completed two years as an early Childhood Mental Health consultant with the Denver Great Kids HEAD Start program.
+She will be working as our School Social Worker three days a week.
+Amanda worked as our Community Liaison for two years prior to this position.
+Amanda completed two years as an early Childhood Mental Health consultant with the Denver Great Kids HEAD Start program.
 She worked with staff, families, and students to prepare children to enter kindergarten confidently with the social, physical, emotional, and cognitive skills and competencies necessary for continued school success.
 Amanda brings an in depth knowledge of the family dynamic to DCIS with over 8 years of experience as an in-home family therapist working with adolescents and families involved in the juvenile justice system.
 She holds a Master of Social Work from Denver University and is a fluent Spanish speaker with 3 years of experience as a Youth Volunteer with the United States Peace Corps in Ecuador.
-Amanda is eager and enthusiastic to support DCIS families with resource acquisition and to work with Ms. Slaymaker to support Spanish speaking students and families with social and emotional needs.
+Amanda is eager and enthusiastic to support all of our students and staff with the focus of social and emotional health.

 Room 105B | 47680 | email@example.com